ItaiAxelrad/open-spec/docs/specifications/1_General Requirements/015000 Temporary Facilities and Controls.md

    1. MANUFACTURED UNITS
    1. Field Offices and Sheds
    1. Contractor's facilities
-   1. Provide a heated and insulated field office building and sheds, adequate in size and accommodation for Contractor's offices, supply, and storage, and for NREL personnel as described above.
+   1. Provide a heated and insulated field office building and sheds, adequate in size and accommodation for Contractor's offices, supply, and storage, and for Owner personnel as described above.
    1. Within the Contractor's facilities, provide enclosed space adequate for holding project meetings.
 Furnish with table, chairs, and utilities.
    1. Sanitary facilities
    1. Provide temporary sanitary facilities in the quantity required for use by all personnel.